hashicorp/terraform-provider-azurerm/website/docs/r/sentinel_automation_rule.html.markdown

 * `enabled` - (Optional) Whether this Sentinel Automation Rule is enabled?
 Defaults to `true`.

-* `expiration` - (Optional) The time in RFC3339 format of kind "UTC" that determines when this Automation Rule should expire and be disabled.
+* `expiration` - (Optional) The time in RFC3339 format of kind `UTC` that determines when this Automation Rule should expire and be disabled.

 ---